ivanbenas/run_analysis/README.md

 2. Unzip the dataSet in your working directory.
 3. Execute run_analysis.R in the folder 'UCI HAR Dataset/'.
 4. If you are success, then you have a new file "tidyDataSet.txt" with the  average of each variable for each activity and each subject.
+5. To know how the script works and the structure of tidy data read the CodeBook File

+**Enjoy !!!**